 - 1 teaspoon vanilla extract

-- Line two large baking trays with baking paper.
+- Preheat the oven to 180C / 350F / 160C fan forced.
+Line two large baking trays with baking paper.

-- Sift together the flour, malted milk powder & baking powder.
+- In a medium bowl, whisk together the flour, malted milk powder and salt until well combined.

-- Bake for 10-12 minutes or until golden brown on the edges.
-Remove from the oven and transfer to a wire rack to cool completely.
+- Bake for 12-14 minutes or until starting to turn golden brown on the edges.
+As soon as you remove them from the oven use a rounded spoon to reset the dents.
+Transfer to a wire rack after 5 minutes to cool completely.

 - Once cookies have cooled, melt the chocolate in the microwave in 30 second increments, stirring between each until fully melted.
 Fill the indents with chocolate and allow to set before serving.